Rebirth-Project/rebirth-gradle-catalog-dependencies-monitor-plugin/README.md

 Current website under creation [Rebirth Project](https://www.rebirth-project.it)

-Gradle catalog sependencies monitor Plugin binaries and source code can be used according to the [Apache License, Version 2.0](LICENSE.md).
+Gradle catalog dependencies monitor Plugin binaries and source code can be used according to the [Apache License, Version 2.0](LICENSE.md).